 At first, I really didn’t know how much I was supposed to weigh.
 I thought, maybe I’m supposed to weigh 150+.
 Maybe a Size 10 is right for me at this age.
 Wishful thinking, but I knew better.
-I worked for an insurance company at the time and was able to get their weight tables used to determine a healthy weight based on height.
+I worked part-time for an insurance company at the time and was able to get their weight tables used to determine a healthy weight based on height.
 This gave me a range.
 I then went onto the internet and found a program that would also use my body frame and activity level to get the range a little more narrow.
 This gave me a range of 123 to 135.
 I decided to shoot for 123, figuring if I fall short – I’ll still be in good shape.
 At this point, I needed to lose 26 pounds.

 My next step, and this is the critical part, was to determine how many calories I needed to consume to become a 123-pound person.
 When most people think of a calorie-counting diet, they immediately think of cutting their calories back to an unsustainable amount – like 1,000 to 1,200 calories a day.
 That’s the first place people go wrong.
 All you need to do, is determine how many calories your “future self” will be eating when s/he weighs that ideal weight.
 This is much easier than you think and is a critical part of the program.